Browns trade Baker Mayfield to Carolina Panthers

 “The past 4 years have been nothing short of truly life-changing since I heard my name called in the draft to go to Cleveland.
 This is not a message with hidden meaning.
 This is is strictly to thank the city of Cleveland for embracing my family and me.
 We have made many memories and shared growing in this process through all the ups and downs.
 I have no clue what happens next, which is the meaning behind the silence I have had during the duration of this process.
 I can only control what I can, which is trusting in God’s plan throughout this process,” Mayfield said.

-He dealt with a shoulder injury for much of last season and threw for more than 3,000 yards with 17 touchdowns and 13 interceptions.
+He dealt with a shoulder injury for much of last season.
+He threw for more than 3,000 yards with 17 touchdowns and 13 interceptions.
 The Browns finished 8-9.

 The season prior, the former Heisman Trophy winner led Cleveland to its first playoff win since 1995.